bloomingful/phishing-detector/README.md

 You can either execute the Python program or use the web app.

 ### Python script
-Using the Python script directly:
+In the command terminal, run the following commands:

     $ git clone https://github.com/bluemberg/phishing-detector-backend.git phishing-detector
     $ cd phishing-detector/flask-server/